signalwire/signalwire-relay-examples/node/remote-announcements/README.md

 ## Prerequisites

-To run this example you will need to first create a SignalWire account and then configure a SignalWire Space with an inbound phone number and verified outbound phone number to forward to.
+To run this example you will need to first create a SignalWire account and then configure a SignalWire Space with an inbound phone number.

 - [Create a SignalWire Space](https://developer.signalwire.com/apis/docs/signing-up-for-a-space)
 - [Buy a SignalWire Phone Number](https://developer.signalwire.com/apis/docs/buying-a-phone-number)